-Usually the procedure is done under local anaesthesia with or without sedation (depending upon the patient cooperation).
-If the PTC is the first step in a likely painful or time consuming percutaneous biliary intervention, then many centers would prefer to have the patient anaesthetised.
+Usually, the procedure is done under local anaesthesia with or without sedation (depending upon the patient cooperation).
+If the PTC is the first step in a likely painful or time consuming percutaneous biliary intervention, then many centres would prefer to have the patient anaesthetized.

-An IV canula should be placed to maintain vascular access throughout the procedure.
-Preprocedural broad spectrum antibiotics are usually administered via intravenous route.
+An IV cannula should be placed to maintain vascular access throughout the procedure.
+Preprocedural broad spectrum antibiotics are usually administered via an intravenous route.

 Routine skin preparation and draping should be performed, exposing a large area overlying the liver, such that a number of trajectories can be employed if need be.

 - routine trolley pack